jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If we assume :math:`t` represents time-steps in a sequence rather than
-continuous time, then we can set :math:`\Delta t \leftarrow 1`.
+continuous time, then we can set :math:`\Delta t = 1`.
 To
 further reduce the number of hyperparameters, assume :math:`R=1`.
 From
-:math:`(4)`, our assumptions lead us to:
+:math:`(4)`, these assumptions lead to:

 .. math:: \beta = (1-\frac{1}{C}) \implies (1-\beta)I_{\rm in} = \frac{R}{\tau}I_{\rm in} \tag{5}

 The input current is weighted by :math:`(1-\beta)`.
-This lands us at the
-following equation, where we assume there is no time-lag between the
-input current altering the membrane potential:
+By additionally assuming input current instantaneously contributes to the membrane potential:

 .. math:: U[t+1] = \beta U[t] + (1-\beta)I_{\rm in}[t+1] \tag{6}